 NordVPN’s client is much more visually engaging than VyprVPN’s.
 Rather than a plain white background with a list of servers and a large connect button, NordVPN’s interface focuses around a pleasing and easy-to-use map.

 On the desktop client, most of the right side of the window is taken up by a world map, which has location bubbles dispersed across the globe.
-Each one represents a location you can connect to, and clicking a bubble connects you to a server in that location.
+Each one represents a location you can connect to, and clicking a bubble connects you to a server in that location (read our guide to why NordVPN is not connecting if you have trouble).

 If this is too flashy for you, there is still the option of using a list of servers, which is situated on the left side of the screen.
 Like VyprVPN, the list is alphabetized and shows the flag of each country next to the name.

 However, NordVPN’s server list does not show the ping time of each location.
-It does show your five most recently used locations at the top, though, as well as some specialty options, such as dedicated IP servers and P2P servers.
+It does show your five most recently used locations at the top, though, as well as some specialty options, such as dedicated IP servers and P2P servers (read our piece on NordVPN and torrenting).

 A cog icon in the top-right corner opens up the settings menu, which is subdivided into four tabs.
 The first tab is general settings and includes things such as the kill switches and CyberSec ad-blocker.
 Each of these options has a line of text underneath that does a good job of describing what each thing does.